ericcornelissen/shescape/CONTRIBUTING.md

 ##### Vulnerabilities

-To scan for vulnerabilities in all npm dependencies, use `npm run audit`.
-To scan only runtime npm dependencies, use `npm run audit:runtime`.
+To scan for vulnerabilities in all npm dependencies, use `npm run audit:vulnerabilities`.
+To scan only runtime npm dependencies, use `npm run audit:vulnerabilities:runtime`.

 #### Resetting